aquasecurity/starboard/README.md

 3. Save risk assessment report somewhere, typically to the standard output or a file.
 JSON/YAML with a free-style schema seems to be an "industry" standard.

-From the integration stand point the existing Kubernetes security tools are not something easy to deal with.
+It's not easy to deal with the results from these different, standalone Kubernetes security tools.
 With all these heterogeneous data models it's very hard to take advantage of all the features provided by a given tool.
 Especially when you want to use a few or all of them.

 What if all the Kubernetes security tools spoke the same language that everyone knows and understands?
 Similarly to the standardized and well known Pod spec, we could come up with the schema for a *vulnerability*, a *risk assessment check*, a *black-* or *white-listed vulnerability*, or maybe even a *scanner config*.
+What if you could combine the results from different tools to give an easy-to-understand overview of current security status?
 This would allow security vendors to focus on what they do best, whereas others could consume the data in the homogeneous format.

+Project Starboard illustrates how the outputs from different security tools can be stored and combined using native Kubernetes approaches:
+* Storing results in Kubernetes CRDs that can be queried using the Kubernetes API
+* Using Kubernetes Operators to efficiently manage security assessments of different resources within the cluster
+* Using Kubernetes Operators to aggregate results, using flexible policies, into Kubernetes-native CRDs

 ## Getting started